Opinion polling for the United Kingdom European Union membership referendum: Ashcroft polling

-In early 2016, Lord Ashcroft polled individuals in each of the other European Union member states to gauge opinion on whether they thought the United Kingdom should leave the EU, whether they thought the UK should remain a member or whether they believed it did not matter.
+In early 2016, UK Conservative Party peer Michael Ashcroft polled an unspecified number of individuals in each of the other European Union member states to gauge opinion on whether they thought the United Kingdom should leave the EU, whether they thought the UK should remain a member or whether they believed it did not matter.
 All member states said that they wanted the UK to remain a member, except Cyprus, the Czech Republic and Slovenia, with Lithuania being most in favour, at 78% of respondents being for the UK to remain in the EU.